pydio/pydio-doc-admin-guide/4_connecting_your_storage/4_using_encrytion.md

 ### Stream mode

 Although fast and secure AES-GCM does not support stream mode.
 So when encrypting gigabytes sized file or a stream with unknown size, Cells proceed by encrypting the data as a sequence of fixed size block.
 This way the memory usage stays low as in normal stream mode.
-Plus in order to keep the same security strength, each block is enrypted whith an unique set of parameters (IV, Nonce, Key).
+Plus in order to keep the same security strength, each block is encrypted with an unique set of parameters (IV, Nonce, Key).

 At the end the encrypted file is a concatenation of encrypted blocks and decrypted by block while being read.